johnwesterman/illumio_core/README.md

 ```
 Author: John Westerman, Illumio, Inc.
 Serial number for this document is 20211004104532;
-Version 2021.10
+Version 2021.11
-Monday October 04, 2021 10:45
+Monday November 08, 2021 13:25

 Things I changed:
 1. Minor updates to a few sections.
-2. Highlighting for easier read
+2. Highlighting for easier read.
-3. More information on VEN compatibility Matrix
+3. More information and clarity on setting up VEN compatibility Matrix.
-4. More inform
 ```

 ## Install base packages